CHanson92/FMMA-Project-2/README.md

 15/02/2018 - Amended the form & schemas so the data gets put into the database correctly, done a little styling changing the colour of the intro.

+16/02/2018 - Styling changes to the header and changes to the css grid.

 ## Authors

 * **Chris Hanson** - *Project owner* - [CHanson92](https://github.com/CHanson92)